top of page

 Co-Written by Talia Cecchele & Andrea Clares

-Emotional eating is characterised by a drive to eat in response to an emotional trigger, such as boredom, anxiety, sadness or excitement, in an attempt to alleviate, reward or cope with a feeling.
-This is different to the response to physical hunger.
-In fact, people that experience emotional eating will tend to ignore their physical needs by restricting when they are hungry and by eating until uncomfortably full in the absence of hunger.
-This can lead to feeling of being out of control with food, overeating energy dense and processed foods, feelings of guilt, shame, anxiety and low mood.
+There are several different types of hunger, and emotional eating is different to the response to physical hunger.
+In fact, people who experience emotional eating will tend to ignore their physical needs by restricting when they are hungry and by eating until uncomfortably full in the absence of hunger.
+This can lead to the feeling of being out of control with food, overeating energy dense and processed foods, feelings of guilt, shame, anxiety and low mood.

 It is important to remember that emotional eating is not due to a lack of willpower or weakness.
 You have not failed.
 Emotional eating is an adaptive response and with the right knowledge and support you can learn new coping strategies.
 To repair your relationship with food, we must be kind, curious and remove guilt and judgement from eating.